narbonnais/Code-Review-Progress-Tracker/README.md

 ## Release Notes

+### 1.0.2

+- Added file markers to the explorer.

+### 1.0.1

+- Fixed a bug where the extension would not work.

 ### 1.0.0

-Initial release of Code Review Progress Tracker.
+- Initial release of Code Review Progress Tracker.

 ## Contributing